wrex/rexs.tips/content/en/guitar/Introduction/_index.md

   Why learn guitar from someone barely more than a novice himself?
 ---

 This site attempts to teach anyone how to play guitar.
-The author has a decent grasp of fundamental music theory, can play well enough to occasionally make somewhat musical sounding noises, and thoroughly enjoys teaching.
+The author has a decent grasp of fundamental music theory, can play well enough to occasionally make vaguely musical noises, and thoroughly enjoys teaching in general.
 But I'm not going to be signing any recording contracts any time soon.

-So why do I bother with this content?
+So why bother publishing this content?

 I'm convinced that beginners sometimes make better teachers than experts.
 Experts often *forget* what it was like to be completely lost.
 They sometimes assume context and skills that students simply don't have.

-Many expert players simply aren't good teachers.
-I've heard great players trying to teach get frustrated and say something along the lines of: "Just freaking *play*, man!".
+Many expert players simply don't know _how_ to teach.
+I've heard fantastic players (but poor teachers) get frustrated and say things like: "Just freaking *play*, man!".
+Teacher and student both become frustrated.

-That said, there are *many* truly phenomenal guitar instruction sites already out there on the web (some free and some paid).
+That said, there are *countless* truly phenomenal guitar instruction sites already out there on the web (some free and some paid).
+There is so much amazing guitar content on the intertubes today that I feel a bit embarassed adding to the fray.

 I can heartily recommend any of the following: